mickem/nscp-docs/reference/check/CheckMKClient.rst

 Queries
 =======
-A quick reference for all avalible queries (check commands) in the CheckMKClient module.
+A quick reference for all available queries (check commands) in the CheckMKClient module.

 :query:`check_mk_query`
 -----------------------